anandf/multicluster-gitops/README.md

 ```

 ### Create a clusterset and bind it to a namespace
-This step would create a clusterset called `app-platform` and binds it with namespace default
+This step would create a clusterset called `app-platform-clusters` and binds it with the namespace `default`
 ```
 create-multicluster-kind.sh
 ```